 Ideally our coffee should be consumed within 30 days of purchase; however, due to our unique dry roast process, our coffees will oxidize (go stale) at a much slower rate than our competitor’s coffee which is already stale by the time you purchase it or it goes stale much faster than Arbuckle Coffee.
 With that said, our coffees will be enjoyable up to 90 days from time of purchase if stored at room temperature and will stay fresh up to six (6) months from date of purchase if stored in the freezer.

 Arbuckle Coffee will sometimes have a higher price point than our competition because we still package in 16oz one-pound bags.
 Most specialty coffee roasters sell their coffee in 12oz bags or smaller.
 We also have a proprietary dry roast provides MORE coffee per pound because we do not water quench our coffees in our roaster (water quench is an industry practice of actually spraying the beans with WATER at the end of the roasting process to speed up the cooling process as well as add WEIGHT to the final roast.
 We only purchase specialty grade coffees that are more difficult to acquire on a consistent basis.
 These coffee farms are typically smaller and have higher standards for harvesting and processing before shipment to the United States.

-best coffee ever
+bought it for years best coffee ever no comparison

 Great coffee and fast service.
 Plan to purchase some for holiday giving!
 Nancy